populationgenomics/exome-results-browsers/data_pipeline/README_TOB.md

     post-process
 ```

 The `post-process` step should be run last, but the other steps can be run in any order.
 You will need to run this with the `tob-wgs-browser` project set in your environment and using a service account that has read access to `tob-wgs` cloud storage buckets.
+If running the command `gene-model` ingesting files located on Google's Cloud Storage, you will need to [install the GCS connector](https://github.com/populationgenomics/team-docs/blob/main/notebooks.md#hail)

 # Debugging tips